Budapest Travel Guide: History, Thermal Baths & Hidden Gems

 | The scale of Heroes' Square is hard to grasp.
 The colonnades hold 14 statues of key figures from Hungarian history.
 It's a stone textbook, open to the sky in Budapest, Hungary. |

-Budapest doesn't just show you its history; it lets you walk through it, soak in it, and occasionally stumble over its cobblestones.
-We head back towards the river, knowing that Part 2 will take us up to Buda Castle, Fisherman's Bastion, and into the labyrinth beneath the city.
-But for now, we let the images of saints, kings, thermal steam, and green bridges settle in.
+Budapest doesn't just show you its history; it lets you walk through it, soak in it and occasionally stumble over its cobblestones.
+We head back towards the river, knowing it will take us up to Buda Castle, Fisherman's Bastion and into the labyrinth beneath the city.
+Along the way, let the images of saints, kings, thermal steam and green bridges settle in.
 This city is a lot.
 In the best possible way.

 Winter's Frozen Kingdom: Europe's Coolest Playground